Harold D. Campbell: Early life

-Harold Denny Campbell was born on March 30, 1895, in Waterbury, Vermont, as the son of E. E. Campbell, real estate and insurance dealer.
+Harold Denny Campbell was born on March 30, 1895, in Middlesex, Vermont and raised in Waterbury, Vermont, as the son of E. E. Campbell, real estate and insurance dealer.
 He attended Waterbury High School and subsequently Norwich University in Northfield, Vermont, where he graduated in May 1917 with degree in civil engineering.
 During his studies at Norwich University, Campbell joined Vermont National Guard in 1916 and was stationed at Fort Ethan Allen, before he was sent to participate as Cavalryman in Pancho Villa Expedition.

 Following his graduation from Norwich, Campbell joined almost immediately the Marine Corps on May 19, 1917, and was assigned to the 23rd Company, 2nd Battalion, 5th Marine Regiment.
 He was commissioned a second lieutenant in the Marine Corps Reserve on the same date and appointed platoon leader.
 Campbell sailed for France on July 27, 1917, and later attended Lewis gun course at Machine gun school.
 His unit together with 15th Company were subsequently transferred to the 6th Machine Gun Battalion.

 Campbell was promoted to the rank of first lieutenant on December 17, 1917, and later participated in all major engagements of Marine Corps in World War I. He was wounded by enemy machine gun fire to his hand during Meuse-Argonne Offensive on the beginning of November 1918 and later was decorated with Purple Heart Medal for these wounds.
 After his recovery, Campbell served with occupation forces in Germany until June 1919.

+After returning to the United States, Campbell attended flight school and became a naval aviator in 1921.
+In 1926, he was awarded the Schiff Trophy for completing nearly 900 safe flying hours while based in San Diego.
+While serving in Nicaragua in 1927, Campbell earned the Navy and Marine Corps Medal.
+He graduated from the Air Corps Tactical School in 1929.
+Campbell also served in Guam and Cuba.